Girls' Night: Plot

-Set in working class, northern England, Jackie Simpson and Dawn Wilkinson have been life-long best friends and in-laws, as Dawn is married to Jackie's brother.
-The two women work together side-by-side in a factory, and have a girls' night every Friday.
+Set in working class, northern England, Jackie Simpson and Dawn Wilkinson have been life-long best friends and in-laws, as Dawn is married to Jackie's brother Steve.
+The two women work together side-by-side in a factory, and have a girls night every Friday.

 One Friday night, in the bingo hall while Jackie is fooling around with the manager Paul, Dawn wins the Bingo jackpot, 100,000 pounds.
-As they always split their winnings, Jackie is due to get 50,000, so she happily cleans out her things, leaving her husband a note with the keys, saying he can keep it.
+As they always split their winnings, Jackie is due to get 50,000, so she happily cleans out her things, leaving her husband Dave the house keys with a note saying that he can keep the house.
 Jackie surprises her lover with her belongings, hoping to stay awhile.

 The next day, clashing with the boss, Jackie gets sacked.
 Shortly after, Dawn collapses and is rushed to the hospital.
 Undergoing a barrage of tests, they discover she has cancer again (she'd had breast cancer years ago).
 He tells her they want to immediately put her on a course of radiation therapy.
-When her husband Steve picks her up, she says nothing, but arriving home, seeing her teenagers roughhousing, she inexplicably starts crying.
+When Steve picks her up, she says nothing, but arriving home, seeing her teenagers roughhousing, she inexplicably starts crying.

 That Friday, the sisters-in-law go to the bingo party to collect the check.
-When asked what she'll do with the money, Jackie quips in the idea of a trip to Las Vegas.
-Her husband Dave brings her a document officially getting her off the mortgage.
-She finds out then that Dawn had been in hospital.
+When asked what she will do with the money, Jackie quips in the idea of a trip to Las Vegas.
+Dave brings her a document officially getting her off the mortgage.
+Jackie then finds out that Dawn had been in hospital.

 On Monday, Dawn is off the line at work and given a simpler task usually given to newbies, a more isolating job.
-Steve gives Jackie only 35,000 instead of the 50 Dawn had promised her.
-Dawn's second session of radio makes her vomit, and lose a bit of hair.
-She announces she's going to pack it in at work.
+Steve gives Jackie a check for only 35,000 pounds (instead of the 50,000 Dawn had promised her).
+After the second course of radiation, Dawn vomits and begins to lose hair.
+She announces that she will pack it in at work.

-Jackie and Paul break it off when she discovers he's not been exclusive.
-He's frustrated that she had essentially moved in a month ago, which he hadn't wanted.
-Steve come across Jackie as she's wheeling away with her suitcases, looking for help with Dawn.
-Her hair is sparse and she looks terrible, but she refuses to admit to what's going on.
-Jackie marches down ti the hospital, insisting she speak with her doctor.
-She discovers that Dawn is now refusing more treatment, as it's not reducing her brain tumor.
+Jackie and Paul break it off when she discovers that he has not been exclusive.
+He is frustrated that she had essentially moved in a month ago.
+Steve comes across Jackie as she is wheeling away with her suitcases, looking for help with Dawn.
+Her hair is sparse and she looks terrible, but she refuses to admit what is going on.
+Jackie marches down to the hospital, insisting she speak with Dawn’s doctor.
+She discovers that Dawn is now refusing more treatment, as it is not reducing her brain tumor.